lavanack/laurentvanacker.com/Azure/Azure Virtual Desktop/Azure Image Builder/readme.md

 ## Get-AzureVMImageBuilderData.ps1

-The script [Get-AzureVMImageBuilderData.ps1](Get-AzureVMImageBuilderData.ps1) return some data about the Azure VM Image Builder process.
+The script [Get-AzureVMImageBuilderData.ps1](Get-AzureVMImageBuilderData.ps1) returns some data about the Azure VM Image Builder process.
 It can be useful for tracking the process evolution.